• Skip to primary navigation

 • Bring the mixture to a simmer over medium heat.

-• Once the stew comes to a simmer, reduce the heat to low and let it cook for about 2 hours, or until the meat has softened some.
+• Once the stew comes to a simmer, reduce the heat to low and let it cook for about 2 hours or until the meat has softened.

 • Once the meat has softened, add the potatoes, carrots, and spices to the pot.

-2-3 Cups Chopped potatoes., 2 Cups Chopped Carrots, 2 Teaspoons Garlic Powder, 1 ½ Teaspoons Onion Powder, 2 Teaspoons Thyme, 1 ½ Teaspoons Salt, 1 Teaspoon Pepper
+3 Cups Potato, 2 Cups Carrot, 2 Teaspoons Garlic Powder, 1 ½ Teaspoons Onion Powder, 2 Teaspoons Thyme, 1 ½ Teaspoons Salt, 1 Teaspoon Pepper

 • Serve warm and enjoy.